dino0320/dino0320.github.io/docs/_posts/ide/vscode/xdebug-php-with-vscode-on-wsl-and-docker/en/2025-07-05-xdebug-php-with-vscode-on-wsl-and-docker-en.md

 Install Xdebug in your Docker container.

 Update `docker-compose.yml` to add the host definition.
-Note: If you’re using Docker Desktop, this may not be necessary.
+Note: If you're using Docker Desktop, this may not be necessary.

 `docker-compose.yml` :
 ```yml